Costly price to change school name signs to Liberty Magnet

 "This wasn't anything we asked them to do.
 They came out and did it on their own because they want to see history change, and they want to see us turn a new page in our country and our state, as well as our city," said Lanus.

-The new name, Liberty Magnet, should be in place, or in the process of being installed by the time school starts next month.
+The new name, Liberty High, should be in place, or in the process of being installed by the time school starts next month.